 More Meatball Recipes To Try!Thai Turkey Meatballs with Coconut Curry Ricotta Meatballs Lemon Oregano Chicken Meatballs (Not Quite Kofta) Lamb Meatballs Sheet Pan Chicken Meatballs with Goat Cheese

-Some Of Our Favorite Italian Recipes!Arancini (Italian Rice Balls) Weeknight Chicken Milanese with Fennel Salad Salmon Piccata Rigatoni Bolognese Italian Rainbow Cookies
+Some Of Our Favorite Italian Recipes!How To Make Italian Rice Balls (Sicilian Arancini) Weeknight Chicken Milanese with Fennel Salad Salmon Piccata Rigatoni Bolognese Italian Rainbow Cookies

 Cheese Stuffed Oven Baked Meatballs Recipe

 - 2 lbs ground beef we use 80/20

 - 2 large eggs

 - 2 tsp dried oregano

 - 2 tsp garlic powder

 - 6 oz fresh mozzarella cut into ½" cubes

 - 2 Tbsp neutral oil such as grapeseed, avocaco oil, canola oil, or vegetable oil

 - ¼ cup grated Parmesan plus more for serving